What is a miscarriage?

 Incomplete.
-Only a part of the tissues pass.
+Only a part of the tissues passes.
 Some tissue stays in the uterus.
-There may be heavy
+There may be

 Missed.
-The embryo or fetus dies, but does not pass out of the uterus.
+The embryo or fetus dies, but doesn't pass out of the uterus.
 Sometimes dark brown

 spotting occurs.
-There is no fetal heartbeat or growth of the fetus.
+There is no fetal heartbeat or fetal growth.

 Septic.
 This is a miscarriage that becomes infected.
-The mother has a fever and may have
+The pregnant person has a fever and

 What causes a miscarriage?